weilingx46/workshop-ws-5-8-aws/README.md

 ## Extra Credit
 The world is your oyster!

 * [ ] Write a custom Cron expression to change the frequency of the Lambda call.
 [Documentation here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
-It is a super long read, but useful explanation of Serverless, Claudia, and Lambda.
+It is a super long read, but useful explanations of Serverless, Claudia and Lambda.
 * [ ] Use a different news API.
 This would involve editing the Javascript functions we wrote, take a look!

 ## Resources